riebeekn/experiments-in-meteor-blog/_drafts/package-based-architecture-part-1.md

 });
 {% endhighlight %}

-Nothing complicated, once again using `core` and adding the necessary files.
+Once again we're using `core` and adding the necessary files.

 ###Usage
 OK, let's get our app back working.